 Surgical treatment for Ankle Sprains is rare.
 Surgery is reserved for injuries that fail to respond to nonsurgical treatment, and for persistent instability after months of rehabilitation and non-surgical treatment.

-No two sprains or people are the same.
+No two ankle sprains or people are the same.
 Your Resurgens physician will design a unique treatment plan to help your healing.

 Visit the Resurgens Foot and Ankle Center today to learn more about ankle sprain treatment.